scipy-conference/scipy_proceedings/README.md

 The most effective way to contact the Proceedings Co-Chairs for issues related to this GitHub repository is to use GitHub's issues and "@"-mentioning the Co-Chairs.

-In 2023, the Proceedings Co-Chairs are
+In 2024, the Proceedings Co-Chairs are
 - Meghann Agarwal (@mepa)
+- Amey Ambade (@ameyxd)
 - Chris Calloway (@cbcunc)
-- Rohit Goswami (@HaoZeke)
-- Dillon Niederhut (@deniederhut)
+- Rowan Cockett (@rowanc1)
+- Sanhita Joshi (@sanhitamj)
+- Charles Lindsey (@cdlindsey)
+- Hongsup Shin (@hongsupshin)

-## Timeline for 2023
+## Timeline for 2024

 In addition to the following list, we break up the deadlines in the respective documents for authors and reviewers.

-- April 14: Authors invited to submit full papers
+- April 19: Authors invited to submit full papers
-- May 26: 1st Draft for Submission
+- May 31: 1st Draft for Submission
-- May 26–July 21: Open Review Period
+- May 31–Aug 9: Open Review Period
-- May 26: Reviewers Assigned
+- May 31: Reviewers Assigned
-- June 16: Initial Complete Review
+- June 21: Initial Complete Review
-- July 14: Final Author Revision Deadline
-- July 21: Final Recommendation and Comprehensive Review Deadlines
+- July 26: Final Recommendation and Comprehensive Review Deadlines
+- July 31: Final Author Revision Deadline
-- Aug 4: Final Editorial Decisions for Proceedings Contents Deadline
+- Aug 9: Final Editorial Decisions for Proceedings Contents Deadline
-- Aug 11: Time Window for Publishing Conference Ready Proceedings
+- Aug 16: Time Window for Publishing Conference Ready Proceedings

 ## Instructions for Authors